Hero Pose -Virasana

 Step by step

-- Bring your knees closer together and your feet slightly wider than hip width
+- From all fours, bring your knees closer together and separate your feet slightly wider than hip distance apart.

-- Draw your navel in and up, lengthen your tailbone to the floor and extend through the crown of your head
+- Use your hands to roll the flesh of your calves away, draw your navel in and up, ground through your sitting bones and extend through the crown of your head.

-- Come out of the pose the way you came in, by placing the hands in front of you and lifting the hips back up to a tabletop (all fours) position or by shifting your bottom over to one side so that you can extend one leg then the other into Dandasana
+- Come out of the pose the way you came in, by placing the hands in front of you and lifting the hips back up to all fours.

-- You can practice the pose one leg at a time with one leg folded under and the other straight out in front of you before coming into the full pose
+- You can practise the pose one leg at a time with one leg folded under and the other straight out in front of you before coming into the full pose.

 - An alternative version is to have your knees and feet together and then to sit on your heels rather than in between them

-- Virasana can be used therapeutically for some kinds of knee pain as described in Bernie Clark’s blog post Yin Yoga for the knees and Esther’s class for members Virasana - Hero pose heals
+- In some cases, Virasana can be used therapeutically to treat knee pain, as described in Bernie Clark’s article Yin Yoga for the knees and Esther Ekhart’s class for members Virasana - Hero pose heals

 Watch out for

-- If your quads (front of thigh muscles) are very tight come into the pose slowly and keep the hips higher by sitting on blocks or cushions.
-You should feel the stretch in the belly of the muscle rather than at the attachment points at the hips or knees.
+- If your quads (front of thigh muscles) are very tight, come into the pose slowly and keep the hips higher by sitting on props such as yoga blocks or cushions.
+You should feel the stretch in the belly of the muscle rather than at the attachment points at the knees.